sergegithub22/dublinapps/README.md

      - 1 on blog details
    - 3 popups
      - Login(all pages)
-     - Buy now(Leapards media
+     - Buy now(Leapards media)
-     - Order now(on Leopards media)
+     - Order now(Leopards media)
+	 - Tabs on ipad apps
    - Button up
  - Flex
  - Grid
  - 3 Some free fonts
+ ### what did i do:
+ - HTML 100%
+ - CSS 100%, except vendor styles (some vendor styles have been changed)
+ - JS plugins
+   - Login
+   - Buy now
+   - Order now
+	 - Tabs
  > All credits in their files.